Beverly Pepper: Work

 Pepper first started her career as a painter.
-She took a turn in sculpture after taking a trip in 1960 to Angkor Wat, Cambodia, where the temple ruins surviving beneath the jungle growth filled her with awe.
+She turned to sculpture after taking a trip in 1960 to Angkor Wat, Cambodia, where the temple ruins surviving beneath the jungle growth filled her with awe.
 She made her debut in 1962 with an exhibit of carved tree trunks at a gallery in Rome.

 Pepper introduced her sculptural vocabulary with integrations of wood carvings and metal castings.
 Art critic, Rosalind Krauss has described her work as violating modernist traditions: "the traditional craft of carving was closed to her ... she attacked these logs with electric drills and saws."
 After several exhibitions in New York and Rome, she was one of 10 artists invited by Giovanni Carandente, with David Smith, Alexander Calder, Arnaldo Pomodoro, Lynn Chadwick, and Pietro Consagra, to fabricate works in Italsider factories in Italy for an outdoor exhibition, Sculture nella città, held in Spoleto during the summer of 1962.
 Working directly in the factory, as she would with subsequent major sculptures, Pepper created The Gift of Icarus, Leda, Spring Landscape, two other large works, and 17 smaller ones.

 As the 1960s progressed, Pepper experimented using polished stainless steel.
 In some of the first works, one of her methods involved using a torch to carve used one-inch thick elements of stainless steel.
 From there, her pieces evolved into highly polished stainless with painted interiors.
 They are illusionary works that disappear and reappear, mirroring the surrounding landscape.
 In an interview with the art historian, Barbara Rose, Pepper said "Another effect I'm trying to obtain with this bright finish is not simply illusion, but the inclusion of the person looking at it, so that there's a constant exchange going on between the viewer and the work ...
 My aim here is to invest space with a solidity by filling it with the world around it."

 All of Pepper's sculptures from the beginning of her sculptural career were displayed outdoors.
 Eventually, she began her experiments using earth to contain a sculpture.
 "In the seventies I developed the concept of 'Earthbound Sculptures', that is sculptures seemingly born in or rising up from the earth."
 Becoming more involved with her native New York in the 1970s, her progressive ideas became realized in commissions such as her seminal work Amphisculpture (1974–1976).
 Furthering her experience in steel, throughout this time period she used Cor-ten steel.
 While working at a U.S. steel factory in Conshohocken, Pennsylvania, she was given Cor-ten steel.
 Relishing the exposed rusted surfaces of Cor-ten, she made pieces like Dallas Land Canal (1971–1975).
 She was, in fact, one of the first artists, if not the first, to incorporate Cor-Ten steel into sculpture.
 Beginning in the 1970s, and until her death, she lived a bi-continental life traveling between Europe and the United States.